musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 }
 ```

-If you run `terraform apply` again your resources will be created again.
-Now that we have specified a location for our intents, let's go ahead and add additional requirements to CreatePost intent as well as cretae the rest of the intents.
+If you run `terraform apply` again, your resources will be created again.
+Now that we have specified a location for our intents, let's go ahead and add additional requirements to CreatePost intent and make the rest of the intents.

 ## Bot intents

 ### CreatePost intent

-Earlier we created a `CreatePost` intent and specified `PostTitle` slot.
+Earlier, we created a `CreatePost` intent and specified `PostTitle` slot.
 Remember, slots are data items that the bot intent needs in order to be able to fulfill its task.
-For post creation in our app we will need to know the title and description at mimimum.
+For post creation in our app, we need to know the title and description at a minimum.
 We will talk about additional items like images later on.

 Go ahead and add `PostDescription` slot to the `CreatePost` intent.
 You can add it below the `PostTitle` slot as shown below.